 The shell is encased within a thick green husk which surrounds it until ripe.
 At this stage the husk dries and cracks to reveal the whole walnut shell which will eventually fall to the ground if not hand harvested.

 Walnut trees are distinguished by their pinnate oblong aromatic leaves and during peak season the husks produce a similar perfume-like fragrance as they crack open.

-If you have ever experienced growing your own or foraging from a wild species, you are well aware of the plentiful amount food the smallest of trees can provide.
-Freshly harvested nuts, we have noticed, have a very rich sweet flavor and crunchier texture compared to most store-bought walnuts.
+If you've ever experienced growing your own or foraged from a wild species, you are well aware of the plentiful amount food the smallest of trees can provide.
+Freshly harvested nuts straight from the shell, we’ve noticed, have a very rich sweet flavor and crunchier texture compared to most store-bought walnuts.